 Besides the time and the way, you teach the little one to care for her teeth, the type of toothbrush you give him, equally matters.
-You need to choose a baby toothbrush and a toothpaste specially designed for babies very carefully.
+You need to choose a finger-tipped, water-based brushes and a toothpaste specially designed for babies very carefully.
 We have already discussed that.

 Allocate time and patience

 Keep in mind that this is going to be a time-consuming process and you need a lot of patience.
 Do not rush things and let your baby learn the concept at her own pace.
 Let your baby learn the thing in her own way.
 In the beginning, you may see him playing with the toothbrush.
 Instead of stopping him from doing so, you must encourage him.

 Finally, it is important to keep in mind that each child has his/her learning rhythm and, moreover, each of them responds better to a particular method.
 So, it’s important to try some methods before finding the right one.

 Developing a daily routine of tooth brushing can be a major challenge for you as a parent.
 However, it is your duty to make sure that your kid not only learns but understands the importance of proper brushing.